Greg Zuerlein: St. Louis/Los Angeles Rams

+2012 season

-Zuerlein was drafted by the St. Louis Rams in the sixth round (171st overall) of the 2012 NFL Draft.
+Zuerlein was selected by the St. Louis Rams in the sixth round (171st overall) of the 2012 NFL draft.
 He was the first non-Football Bowl Subdivision kicker to be drafted since Stephen Gostkowski in 2006, and the first below the Division I Football Bowl Subdivision since Paul Ernster in 2005.
 The Rams cut their primary kicker Josh Brown, who was in the final year of his $14.5 million five-year deal, the same weekend they drafted Zuerlein.

-2012: Rookie season

 Zuerlein made his NFL debut in the season opener against the Detroit Lions and converted two extra point attempts and three field goal attempts in the 27–23 loss.
 In Week 3, against the Chicago Bears, he made a 56-yard field goal, the longest at Soldier Field.
 In Week 4, he hit a 60-yard field goal against the Seattle Seahawks, which beat the franchise record of 58 yards, set by Zuerlein earlier in the same game.
 The kick broke Jeff Wilkins' 14-year record.
 He became the first player in NFL history to make a 60-yard field goal and a 50-plus yarder in the same game.
 He was named NFC Special Teams Player of the Week for his effort against the Seahawks.
 In Week 6, Zuerlein missed three field goals wide left, the first two from 37 and 52 yards, and the final one at 66 yards to tie the game against the Miami Dolphins.
 In Week 13, Zuerlein made a 54-yard field goal with 26 seconds remaining in overtime to give the Rams a 16–13 victory over the San Francisco 49ers at the Edward Jones Dome.
 It was the second longest successful field goal in NFL overtime history, three yards short of the NFL overtime record, which is held by Sebastian Janikowski.
-He earned another NFC Special Teams player of the Week award for his game against the 49ers.
+He earned another NFC Special Teams Player of the Week award for his game against the 49ers.
 In 2012, he attempted 13 field goals of 50 yards or longer, converting seven.
 Overall, in his rookie season, he converted all 26 extra point attempts and 23 of 31 field goal attempts.